Hilversum: Geography

 The Oude Haven in the southwest is at the end of the Gooische Vaart.
-The construction of the canal between 's-Graveland and Hilversum was done in stages, so that it took 240 years.
+The construction of the canal between 's-Graveland and Hilversum was done in stages over 240 years.
 The canal was completed in 1876.
 Later, a modern harbor was dug, surrounded by an industrial estate.
-There is also a sports harbor.
+There is also a leisure harbor.

 International

 Hilversum has a variety of international schools, such as the Violenschool and International School Hilversum "Alberdingk Thijm".
 Also, Nike's, Hunkemöller's and Converse's European headquarters are located in Hilversum.

 History

 Earthenware found in Hilversum gives its name to the Hilversum culture, which is an early- to mid-Bronze Age, or 1800–1200 BC material culture.
 Artifacts from this prehistoric civilization bear similarities to the Wessex Culture of southern Britain and may indicate that the first Hilversum residents emigrated from that area.

-The first brick settlements formed around 900, but it was not until 1305 that the first official mention of Hilversum ("Hilfersheem" from "Hilvertshem" meaning "houses between the hills") is found.
-At that point it was a part of Naarden, the oldest town in the Gooi area.
+The first brick settlements formed around 900, but it was not until 1305 that the first official mention of Hilversum ("Hilfersheem" from "Hilvertshem" meaning "houses between the hills") was found.
+At that time it was a part of Naarden, the oldest town in the Gooi area.

-Farming, raising sheep and some wool manufacturing were the means of life for the Gooi in the Middle Ages.
-In 1424 Hilversum received its first official independent status.
-This made possible further growth in the village because permission from Naarden was no longer needed for new industrial development.
+Farming, raising sheep, and wool manufacturing were the main sources of income for inhabitants of the Gooi region in the Middle Ages.
+In 1424, Hilversum received its first official independent status.
+This made further growth possible because permission was no longer needed from neighboring Naarden for new industrial development.

-The town grew further in the 17th century when the Dutch economy as a whole entered its age of prosperity, and several canals were built connecting it indirectly to Amsterdam.
+The town grew further in the 17th century when the Dutch economy was strong, and several canals were built connecting it indirectly to Amsterdam.

 In 1725 and 1766 large fires destroyed most of the town, leveling parts of the old townhouse and the church next to it.
 The town overcame these setbacks and the textile industry continued to develop, among other ways by devising a way to weave cows' hair.

 In the 19th century a substantial textile and tapestry industry emerged, aided by a railway link to Amsterdam in 1874.
-From that time the town grew quickly with rich commuters from Amsterdam moving in, building themselves large villas in the wooded surroundings, and gradually starting to live in Hilversum permanently.
-Despite this growth, Hilversum was never granted city rights so it is still referred to by many locals as "het dorp," or "the village."
+From that time onward the town grew quickly with wealthy commuters from Amsterdam moving in, building themselves large villas in the wooded surroundings, and gradually starting to live in Hilversum permanently.
+Despite this growth, Hilversum was never granted city rights so it is still referred to by many locals as "het dorp", or "the village."

 For the 1928 Summer Olympics in neighboring Amsterdam, it hosted all of the non-jumping equestrian and the running part of the modern pentathlon event.

 The Nederlandse Seintoestellen Fabriek (NSF) company established a professional transmitter and radio factory in Hilversum in the early 1920s, growing into the largest of its kind in the Netherlands.